RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 server.on("/readParameters", handleParameters);
 ```
 and the HTTP request "/readParameters" occurs inside the javascript function *getParameters()* in the file PI_Control_Project_1.h, where the
 the HTML and Javascript code for the PI control website is located.
-Note that as this time the information sent is in XML format, it is used
+Note that as the information sent is in XML format, it is used
-*this.responseXML*.
+*this.responseXML* instead.
 Plus, the Tag names used here, e.g. 'Control_SetPoint', must be the same as in the XML code above.

 ```javascript
 	function getParameters() {